Da-nae/Character-manager/README.md

 ## **What the easiest part ?**

-- Kimberley :
+- Kimberley : the design was so fun to make!
 - Danaé : The first step in Javascript which was to display a database.
 It was very fun to make !

 ## **What the hardest part ?**

-- Kimberley :
+- Kimberley : It was hard at first to use vite.
 - Danaé : Getting to know the new tools like Vite (and how to deploy with it) and Tailwind.